What Is the Baroque Concerto?

 Each movement is performed as a musical dialogue of contrast and harmony.
 It’s possible to think of it as a kind of conversation between the soloists and the orchestra.
 There is a musical contrast that is almost a competition throughout the first and second movements, as the various instruments compete to express the music.
 In a sense, the soloist is a virtuoso competing for the attention of the audience.
 The final movement brings all of the instruments together musically.

-The term concerto used to refer to vocal solos accompanied an orchestra, but the mid-1600s, it only referred to orchestral compositions.
+The term concerto used to refer to vocal solos accompanied by an orchestra, but by the mid-1600s, it only referred to orchestral compositions.
 The solo concerto is one type of baroque concerto that has remained popular to this day.
 The basso concerto fell out of favor as a compositional form at the end of the Baroque era, but was revived in the twentieth century.